olatunjiabel/sc200-soc-portfolio/PROJECT-2-brute-force-detection/README.md

 In this project I simulated multiple failed login attempts on a Windows machine and used Microsoft Sentinel to detect and investigate the activity.

 The goal was to determine whether the behavior represented a real brute force attack or normal user activity, a critical SOC skill for Identifying False Positives

 ---
+## ⚙️ What Happened

+I intentionally entered incorrect passwords multiple times while trying to unlock my Windows VM.
+This generated several failed login events (Event ID 4625), which were ingested into Microsoft Sentinel and triggered an analytics rule.

+---